MECH ENG 3102 - Heat Transfer & Thermodynamics

 General Course Information

-Course Code MECH ENG 3102 Course Heat Transfer & Thermodynamics Coordinating Unit School of Mechanical Engineering Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites MECH ENG 2021 Assumed Knowledge 6 units of Level II Applied Maths courses & MECH ENG 2021 Restrictions Available to BE(Mechanical), BE(Mechanical & Aerospace), BE(Mechanical & Automotive), BE(Computational), BE(Mechatronic), BE(Mechanical & Sports), BE (Mechanical & Sustainable Energy) and associated double and combined degree students only Course Description Heat transfer modes: conduction, convection and radiation.
-Heat exchanger design and optimization, numerical methods, and mass transfer.
-Exergy analysis; Vapour power cycles; Gas power cycles; refrigeration cycles; non-reacting mixtures and psychrometry; reacting processes and combustion.
+Course Code MECH ENG 3102 Course Heat Transfer & Thermodynamics Coordinating Unit Mechanical Engineering Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites MECH ENG 2021 Assumed Knowledge 6 units of Level II Applied Maths courses & MECH ENG 2021 Restrictions Available to BE(Mechanical), BE(Mechanical & Aerospace), BE(Mechanical & Automotive), BE(Computational), BE(Mechatronic), BE(Mechanical & Sports), BE (Mechanical & Sustainable Energy) and associated double and combined degree students only Course Description This course is an introduction to Heat transfer and the further study of Thermodynamics.
+The Heat transfer part of the course covers the mechanisms and basic calculations of 3 heat transfer modes: conduction, convection and radiation, and Heat exchanger design and performance estimation calculations.
+The Thermodynamics part of the course mainly introduce the applications of thermodynamic principles in variouse cycles, including Vapour power cycles; Gas power cycles and refrigeration cycles; This part also covers some advanced topics in thermodynamics, eg. Exergy analysis, non-reacting mixtures and psychrometry, and reacting processes and combustion.
+At the end of the course students are expected to have the knowledge to be able to assist design, assess and compare different heat transfer and thermodynamic systems, factoring in economic impacts.

 The full timetable of all activities for this course can be accessed from Course Planner.